 - The state’s plan for remediation to ensure compliance with the regulations by March 17, 2023.

 HHSC will submit all assisted living facilities participating in the STAR+PLUS HCBS program for heightened scrutiny review.
-HHSC posted the list of settings for public comment in October 2021 at Heightened Scrutiny (PDF).
+HHSC posted a description of the heightened scrutiny process and an initial list of settings for public comment in October 2021 at Heightened Scrutiny (PDF).